abpio/abp-commercial-docs/en/tutorials/book-store/part-3.md

 * "*Edit*" action simply calls `editModal.open()` to open the edit dialog.
 * `editModal.onResult(...)`  callback refreshes the data table when you close the edit modal.

 You can run the application and edit any book by selecting the edit action on a book.
+Since there is only one action, the "*Actions*" dropdown is simply replaced by the edit button.

 The final UI looks as below: